Safety Tips and Alert System

 - Exercise caution when walking about, especially after dark, late at night, and/or in areas unfamiliar to you.
 Use well-populated, well-lit streets.
 Know where you are, where you're headed, and how to get there.

 - Listen to your instincts, if you feel uncomfortable, seek out a populated well lit area such as stepping into an open store or restaurant.
 In Morningside Heights, look for businesses that display the Red Lion logo in their window.
-If you enter these businesses, the merchant will assist you in phoning Columbia or Barnard's Public Safety or the police, and wait with you for security response.
+If you enter these businesses, the merchant will assist you in phoning Community Safety, Columbia's Public Safety or the police, and wait with you for security response.

 - When using the subway, do not ride in the last car.
 Look for the white and black “zebra board” above the platform, which shows the location of the conductor’s car.
 Do not expose expensive items while in transit.